irfanstract/StuDKit1/CONTRIBUTING.md

-# CONTRIBUTING for The IExpX Compiler Project
+# CONTRIBUTING For This Project